jekayode/transcribe-1/README.md

 1. Ensure you have OJET installed.
 To do so, run `npm install -g @oracle/ojet-cli`.
 2. I cloned this repository locally to `C:\Users\Mbah Clinton\Documents\OJET\` so in the commandline I will run `cd C:\Users\Mbah Clinton\Documents\OJET\transcribe`.
+3. Run `npm install`.
+If there are any errors, retry with the commandline running as an Administrator.
-3. To run the application, run `ojet serve`.
+4. To run the application, run `ojet serve`.
-4. The application should now be visible at http://localhost:8000/
+5. The application should now be visible at http://localhost:8000/